ODN 1826 FITC - TLR9 Agonist

 FITC labeled CpG oligonucleotide - Murine TLR9-preferred ligand

-ODN 1826 FITC is the labeled version of ODN 1826, a Class B CpG oligonucleotide (ODN) with a preference for the mouse Toll-like receptor 9 (mTLR9).
+ODN 1826 FITC is an FITC (fluorescein isothiocyanate)-labeled version of ODN 1826, a Class B CpG oligonucleotide (ODN) with a preference for mouse Toll-like receptor 9 (mTLR9).
+This fluorescent label allows to monitor the internalization of the CpG ODN into the cells without affecting its TLR9-activating properties.
 ODN 1826 is a short synthetic single-stranded DNA molecule containing unmethylated CpG dinucleotides (CpG motifs).
 It contains a full phosphorothioate backbone and is nuclease-resistant.
 These synthetic unmethylated CpG motifs mimic microbial DNA and act as immunostimulants via TLR9.

 More details More details